Tudor Heritage Black Bay Harrods 79230G Special Edition Review & Guide

 The dial has a beautiful matte texture, which gives the dial a great character, as the dial catches the light beautifully.

-The bezel is a unidirectional rotatable bezel which has a matte finish.
+The bezel is a unidirectional rotatable bezel that has a matte finish.

 The bezel is the thing that differentiates the watch the most and makes it instantly recognizable.
 Instead of featuring a black or red bezel, the Black Bay Harrods special edition has a striking green bezel, which is unique to this watch and cannot be found on any other Tudor watch.
 It goes without saying that because this is a Harrods special edition watch, the bezel has been made in the green Harrods color.
 The watch features the iconic ”snowflake hands” that Tudor’s divers have now become known for.